zidane1980slab/ardupilot/libraries/AP_HAL_REVOMINI/0_Done.md

-* near a half of code is fully rewritten
+* almost all code is fully rewritten
-* added check for all input parameters - no more HardFaults if setted wrong pin number
+* added check for all input parameters - no more HardFaults if setted wrong pin numbers
 * external I2C bus moved out from FlexiPort by Soft_I2C driver so we always has at least 3 UARTs
 * added 1 full-functional UART (only for quads) and 1 RX-only UART for DSM satellite receiver on OpLink connector
 * Unlike many other boards, fully implemented registerPeriodicCallback & Co calls
-* implemented register_io_process via simple cooperative multitasking
+* implemented simple preemptive multitasking
-* added buzzer support
 * stack now in CCM memory
 * PPM and PWM inputs works via Timer's driver handlers
 * added DSM and SBUS parsing on PPM input